How long do Horses Live? – A Helpful Guide

 Permanent Teeth

 When your horse passes the age of 10, its permanent teeth are all present and fully developed.
-So, this method is only precise at the age of 9 or 10.
+So, this method is only precise at 9 or 10.

 Estimating by other factors

-Determining the age of your horse can be tricky if they already have all sets of teeth.
+Determining your horse’s age can be tricky if they already have all sets of teeth.
 The best way to tell its age is to have a more in-depth examination of the shape, color, angle of growth, and other factors.

 Here are some tips on how to prolong the lifespan of your horse and make the most out of its life.